mongodb-js/compass/docs/dev.md

 ## Dev Dependencies

-There are a few dev dependencies that will be installed you might be interested that make developing mongoscope a complete joy.
+There are a few dev dependencies that will be installed you might be interested that make developing Scout a complete joy.

 ### Gulp

-[Gulp][gulp] is a build tool like grunt or broccoli, or Make and scons if you don't usually work with JS.
+[Gulp][gulp] is a build task automation tool.
 Gulp is different from other JS tools in that it is streams centric and just javascript.
 Unlike grunt, you don't have massive config objects you must conform to; it takes a code over configuration approach much like Make.